humoncy/YOLOv3-SORT-ReID/sort/Readme.md

 - Hardware
     - GPU needed
 - Software
-    - Ubuntu
+    - Ubuntu 16.04
-    - Python2
+    - Python2.7

 ### Dependencies:

-1. Numpy
+1. Numpy1.14.1
 2. Matplotlib
-3. Opencv (compiled with ffmpeg support, otherwise you cannot read/write videos) <- important! and other needed libraries (run the scripts and you'll know what to install) If you are running on the server under my account, use my virtual env directly
+3. Opencv3.4.1 (compiled with ffmpeg support, otherwise you cannot read/write videos) <- important!
+and other needed libraries (run the scripts and you'll know what to install) If you are running on the server under my account, use my virtual env directly
 Example: